jwds1978/jwds1978.github.io/_posts/2017-04-28-rich-kids-of-instagram-meets-hunger-games-guests-at-luxury-fyre-festival-where-tickets-cost-12000-usd-hungry-mugged-and-stranded.md

 </p>
 <p>
-  While the event continues to be traumatic to the many rich and/or beautiful people, currently seeking shelter in an airport and eager to fly home, social media has &#8212; somewhat understandably &#8212; reacted with giggles.
+  While the event continues to be traumatic to the many rich and/or beautiful people, currently seeking shelter in an airport and eager to fly home, social media has &#8212; somewhat, understandably &#8212; reacted with giggles.
 </p>
 <p>
   <blockquote cite="https://twitter.com/Neethz426/status/857818411014946817" class="twitter-tweet" data-lang="en">